Red Pointe Shoe

 Dress for Your Boss’s Job

 “Dress for the job you want” is not helpful advice if your dream job is working as a pajama model.
-Even if you don’t want your boss’s job, you can use this rule to gain more respect.
-When you present yourself as a professional, the first impression people have of you is you know what you’re talking about.

 Don’t.
 Wear.
 Sweatpants.